sethreidnz/redux-react-introduction-tutorial/05-Asyncrounous-Flow.md

 git checkout step-5-1
 ```

-To do this I need add a hasLoaded flag to my initial state:
+To do this I added a hasLoaded flag to my initial state:

 ``` javascript
 const initialState = {